 Then add crushed-up eggshells to each planting hole.
 Save or find enough cleaned eggshells so you can add the crushed shells from a dozen eggs into each hole.
 This will add calcium to the soil and prevent blossom end-rot.
 DO NOT try to substitute in Epsom salts for eggshells.

 If the seedling is at all “leggy” – meaning that it is tall and skinny rather than leafy and bushy – it should be buried deeper than the soil line in the pot.
-Tomato plants are unique in the roots form along any part of the tomato stem that’s planted below the soil.
+Tomato plants are unique in that roots form along any part of the tomato stem that’s planted below the soil.
 The buried stem becomes an extension of the tomatoes tap root, helping it absorb more moisture and nutrients.
 Pinch off the bottom leaves and bury about half of the stem below the ground.

 Water the tomato transplant well after planting.
 Some gardeners like to build a little “well” or “moat” out of soil around the stem to keep water in the vicinity of the tomato’s tap root.
 Avoid overwatering, as that will cause your tomato plant’s leaves to yellow.

 Mulching tomato plants in the garden

 The soil around your tomato plants should be mulched one the soil has had a chance to fully warm up.
 I like to mulch my tomatoes about a month after planting them outside.
 I mulch mine with more homemade compost, which helps keep moisture in the soil and discourage weeds from growing.
 The compost is also less likely to splash up onto the foliage during a rainstorm.

 “Compost used as a mulch prevents weeds just as well as shredded bark or wood chips (both of which breed disease and are bad for plants), provides all the foods our growing plants need, and prevents disease spores from breeding on the surface of the soil (wood and bark mulches encourage such sinister spores – did I mention that wood mulches are bad?).”The “You Bet Your Garden” Guide to Growing Great Tomatoes, by Mike McGrath.